khambsimp/khambsimp/README.md

 ## Hi there 👋

 My name is Khambrel, and I am really interested in Front End Software!
 I develop Websites for Record Labels, Fashion, Typography, and SaaS Companies.
-I work with Javascript, deno, lume, fresh, and SaasKit.
+I work with Javascript, Deno, Lume, Fresh, and SaasKit.

 <!--
 **khambsimp/khambsimp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.